SirJavaDrinker/Lockable-Containers-Plugin/README.md

   - Permission: `LockableContainers.Settings`

 > Permission for all commands can either be given via `LockableContainers.*`, or administrative permissions.

+## 💥 | Requirements
+Your server must:
+- Be using PaperMC.
+- The version must be 1.20x.

-> Built for 1.20x Paper API servers, functioning on other versions will be hit-or-miss at best.
+> Functioning on versions of Spigot or versions earlier or later than 1.20x will be hit or miss at best.

 ## 📜 | Credits

-Developed solo by [sirJavaDrinker (AKA: iWuzReaper)](https://iwuzreaper.com/)

-Using [Paper API](https://papermc.io/)
+Developed solo by [sirJavaDrinker (AKA: iWuzReaper)](https://iwuzreaper.com/) Using [Paper API](https://papermc.io/)

 ### 🛑 | License